camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

     size: 64Gi
 ```

-Setting a retentionPolicy for elasticsearch values can't be done anymore.
-You must set the retentionPolicy in the respective components instead.
-For example, here is an elasticsearch retentionPolicy for the Tasklist component:
+Setting a `retentionPolicy` for Elasticsearch values can't be done anymore.
+You must set the `retentionPolicy` in the respective components instead.
+For example, here is an Elasticsearch `retentionPolicy` for the Tasklist component:

 ```yaml
 retention: